daekiru/digital-garden/content/Documenting/index.md

-A place to store all the things i want to share with you, the reader, or anyone who has this link:
-I'll try to make them available in a open format, so you can use them, if you want.
+A place when i document the journey as i am taking it, the sole purpose behind this is to traceback things in future: